-The School encouraged the development of the arts which enriched the lives of the students.
-There were opportunities for the students to put up public performances.
-The first drama performance put up at the Drama Centre was ‘The Lion, the Witch and the Wardrobe’ in 1994.
-Since then, public performances by the performing arts groups such as the Choir, the Concert Band and the String Ensemble have become a regular feature of the School to showcase the students’ artistic talents.In 1996, Mrs Chua Siew Eng became Dunman’s ninth Principal, and an old boy of the School, Mr Gan Chin Huat, took over as the 10th Principal in 1997.
+The school encouraged the development of the arts which enriched the students’ lives.
+Students had opportunities to put on public performances.
+The first drama performance put on at the Drama Centre was ‘The Lion, the Witch and the Wardrobe’ in 1994.
+Since then, public performances by the school’s performing arts groups such as the Choir, the Concert Band and the String Ensemble have become a regular feature of the school to showcase the students’ artistic talents.In 1996, Mrs Chua Siew Eng became Dunman’s ninth Principal, and an old boy of the School, Mr Gan Chin Huat, took over as the 10th Principal in 1997.
 This change in school leadership came as the school entered the new millennium.

-“All Dunmanites should be proud of your heritage and your efforts and those of your predecessors in making the school what it is today… I am certain that the torch wll keep blazing for Dunman.”
+“All Dunmanites should be proud of your heritage and your efforts and those of your predecessors in making the school what it is today… I am certain that the torch will keep blazing for Dunman.”

 Mrs Angela Ow, Director, Training and Development, Ministry of Education at the school’s 40th Speech and Prize-Giving Day in 2003

 Meeting the Challenges of the Future

 Dunman responded to the challenge by participating in several initiatives under the leadership of the Ministry of Education.
-In 1997, Dunman became part of the East One Cluster, a pilot project by MOE to divide the schools into clusters for better support.
-During the First ICT Masterplan, Dunman piloted the eduPAD project in 1999, a Research and Development pilot held in collaboration with the the Education Technology Division, MOE, National Computer Board and Kent Ridge Digital Lab.
-Secondary One Express students that year were issued electronic palmtop notebooks in which they inserted thumb-sized microchip textbooks for their lessons, and they could also log on to the Internet in a wireless fashion to conduct research.
+In 1997, Dunman became part of the East One Cluster, a pilot project of the Ministry of Education to divide the schools into clusters for better support.
+During the first ICT Masterplan, Dunman piloted the eduPADproject in 1999, a Research and Development pilot held in collaboration with the Education Technology Division, Ministry of Education, National Computer Board and Kent Ridge Digital Lab.
+Secondary one express students that year were issued electronic palmtop notebooks in which they inserted thumb-sized microchip textbooks for their lessons.
+They could also log on to the Internet in a wireless fashion to conduct research.